tillitis/tkey-verification/README.md

 another version.
 This is still TODO, and currently we just build the signer from main.

-We want to be compatible with the sigsum transparencly and might later post something on the log, perhaps just sha256(signature file content) and our ed25519 signature.
+We want to be compatible with the sigsum transparency log and might later post something on the log, perhaps just sha256(signature file content) and our ed25519 signature.

 https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md#21-cryptography